 Gender is a fact of Divine creation not a product of human invention.
 Although we live in a society where gender is seen to be malleable, it really is not – and it is a cruel joke to pretend that it is.
 We are who God has made us to be.
 Better yet, He is more than willing to bestow the grace, through Christ, to fully be that person.

-Over the years I have had the privilege of knowing people like co-workers, and even a college roommate, who were members of the LGBTQ community (and a couple of ones who left that lifestyle.)
-They were smart, hard-working people who deserved the same respect and rights as anyone else – but it did not mean that I had to approve of their lifestyle, or accept it as normal.
+Over the years I have had the privilege of knowing people like co-workers, and even a college roommate, who were members of the LGBTQ community (and a couple of ones who have left that lifestyle.)
+They are smart, hard-working people who deserved the same respect and rights as anyone else – but it does not mean that I have to approve of their lifestyle, or legitimize it by condoning same-sex marriage.
 The problem today is the “Empire,” as in the time of Valentine, is trying to force a new normal upon us.
 There is a constant and subtle pressure to believe what is not true.

 Millions of valentines are produced around Valentine’s Day.
 They are made out of candy, lace and acres of red paper.
 Real valentines – men and women like Valentine of old – are produced through the work of God’s Spirit, though His Word, in their hearts.
 We need to be sure we are those people.
 If things keep going the way they are going, our country is going to need all the Valentines it can get.